Anyone remember the 1965 song that reached # 3 on the ‘Billboard Hot 100’, and sung by Shirley Ellis?

 Bonana fanna fo firly

-So stop on in, check out our pioneer kitchen and see how you could cook up dinner back in the 1850s’ and see what else is new.
+So stop on in, find out how Moab got its name and see what else is new.
 If you’ve not visited us yet, come and check out the Museum of Moab at 118 East Center Street!
-Be sure to mention you read about it in Moab Happenings
+Be sure to mention you read about it in Moab Happenings.

 See our website at www.moabmuseum.org for information on our exhibits, tours, and programming.